Ceudan/Car-Racing/README.md

 # Car Racing with various Reinforcement Learning Techniques
 ## Background
 The purpose of this project was to become familiar with reinforcement learning libraries, algorithms and hyperparameter tuning.
-To accomplish this I hand coded the Double Deep Q Learning and Proximal Policy Approximation algorithms for OpenAI Gym's Car Racing Environment (environment details here [[1]](https://www.gymlibrary.ml/environments/box2d/car_racing/)).
+To accomplish this I hand coded the Double Deep Q Learning and Proximal Policy Approximation algorithms for OpenAI Gym's Car Racing Environment [[1]](https://www.gymlibrary.ml/environments/box2d/car_racing/)).
 Interestingly I noticed all top implementations required extremely high computational costs.
 Therefore my research question became, can I achieve similar results and beat the environment at significantly lower computational costs.
 ## Related Works
 Below are top implementations from OpenAI Gym's officially leaderboard that use similar algorithms to ours [[2]](https://github.com/openai/gym/wiki/Leaderboard)).
 | Algorithm    | Training Time              |